the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

   surface, connectivity, time series) between two |TVB| instances or between |TVB|
   and an external application.
-As you may note later, depending on the targeted application, data can be exchanged in a custom |TVB| format or a commonly used format used in the neuroscience community (e.g. CFF, GIFTI, NIFTI ...)
+As you may note later, depending on the targeted application, data can be exchanged in a custom |TVB| format or a commonly used format used in the neuroscience community (e.g. H5, GIFTI, NIFTI ...)

 .. warning::